TheSoundCoder/GameChatBalancer/Manual.md

 ![](https://github.com/TheSoundCoder/AudioControl/blob/master/assets/GameChatBalancer_schematic_2.png)

 If you connect everything exactly as shown in the schematic, the potentiometer will be connected to the **A0 pin** of your microcontroller.
-If you used another A? pin, you need to change the sketch before uploading it to your board.
+If you used another Analog pin, you need to change the sketch before uploading it to your board.
 See [below](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/Manual.md#changeanaloguepin)

 # GameChatBalancer - Installation

 ## Arduino
 **Prerequisite**: You should have the **Arduino IDE** installed on your PC.
 You can download it [here](https://www.arduino.cc/en/software).
 - Download the file **GCBalancer.ino** from the latest release of this project (you should find it at the right side under "Releases").
-- Open the downloaded sketch AudioControl.ino with the installed Arduino IDE
+- Open the downloaded sketch GCBalancer.ino with the installed Arduino IDE
 - Follow the instructions "How to upload a sketch with the Arduino IDE 2" from the [Arduino website] (https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-uploading-a-sketch)

 ### Change analog pin
 You can change the used analog pin in **line 1** of the sketch.
-Change the value to whereever the **middle pin** of your potentiometer is connected to.
+Change the value to whatever the **output pin** of your potentiometer (green line in the shematic above) is connected to.

 ![Sketch](https://user-images.githubusercontent.com/130736237/235370434-3a052883-85e2-4aa0-8d43-80c4657d75c4.png)